Reed Arts Grant Experience (RAGE)

 Successful applicants will produce a poster, piece of writing, exhibition, or performance in the fall semester following their fellowship, or, if that is not possible, submit a written report of no more than 1500 words.
 Please include a short written reflection (500 words) on your process as a part of your final report and submit to Meg Andrews, firstname.lastname@example.org.

-The Reed Arts Grant Experience fellowship stipend for summer 2024 is $TBD and will be at least $6,400, which was the summer 2023 stipend.
+The Reed Arts Grant Experience fellowship stipend for summer 2024 is $6,400.
 There is also up to $1,000 available for project supplies.

-Application: By 12:00 p.m. on March 6, 2024 all applicants should upload their application online using this link.
-Bundle items 1-4 (in that order) into one document before uploading.
+Application: By 12:00 p.m. noon on March 6, 2024, all applicants should upload their application online by applying in Handshake.
+Bundle items 1–4 (in that order) into one PDF document before uploading.
 Applicants must address all aspects of the application.

-- A résumé describing your relevant work, volunteer and course experience.
+- A 1–2 page (maximum) resume describing your relevant work, volunteer, and course experience

 - Project description (no more than 1,500 words) detailing the project you plan to undertake.